Respiratory illnesses

 Infectious period

-The Infectious Diseases Table in the Northern Ireland Regional Infection Prevention and Control Manual briefly outlines common infectious diseases and pathogens and the precautions to prevent their transmission or spread.
+The Infectious Diseases Table in the Northern Ireland Regional Infection Prevention and Control Manual provides a brief outline of common infectious diseases and pathogens, along with the precautions to prevent their transmission or spread. .

 High-risk groups/individuals

 Groups of individuals at increased risk of complications are those suffering from chronic respiratory illnesses, heart disease, chronic renal failure, diabetes, asplenia/splenic dysfunction and frail elderly individuals with comorbidities.
-Therefore, a clinical risk assessment is required for those individuals considered high risk, including if protective isolation is required.
+Therefore, a clinical risk assessment is required for those individuals considered high risk, including those for whom protective isolation is required.
 In addition, unvaccinated or partially vaccinated individuals are at higher risk of infection and severe illness.

 High-risk settings